ehabterra/pdfToWord/README.md

 # PDF To Word
+This tool converts PDF of text images to:
-pdf to text files and word file
+- Multiple text files (text file for each image/page)
+- Word file (not implemented yet)

 ## Requirements:
 This tool depends on the following programs, please install them before using it: